 Table of contents

-The Automation Testing technique typically includes comparing the obtained outcomes of test cases with the predicted outcomes (once the test data is inserted into the System Under Test) and further controls the tests' execution.
+The Automation Testing technique typically compares the obtained outcomes of test cases with the predicted outcomes (once the test data is inserted into the System Under Test) and further controls the tests' execution.
 Test automation supports functional and non-functional testing.

-However, in most cases, the aim is not to entirely discard Manual Testing; instead, the goal tends to be on reducing the number of tests performed manually.
+However, in most cases, the aim is not to entirely discard Manual Testing; instead, the goal tends to reduce the number of tests performed manually.

 Launched in 2015, Katalon is a free-licensed, cross-browser tool that enables running automation testing for APIs, Web interfaces, and mobile (Android and iOS).
 Additionally, this tool provides analysis reports and test recording.